apache/cassandra-java-driver/changelog/README.md

 Merged from 2.1 branch:

 - [improvement] JAVA-1038: Fetch node info by rpc_address if its broadcast_address is not in system.peers.
+- [improvement] JAVA-888: Add cluster-wide percentile tracker.
+- [improvement] JAVA-963: Automatically register PercentileTracker from components that use it.

 ### 3.0.2